enweg/FredMDQD.jl/README.md

 ## What does a variable mean?

 Fred MD/QD use abbreviations for variables that are not always intuitive.
 To find the meaning behind an abbreviation, or to find an abbreviation corresponding to a specific indicator, the `seach_appendix` function can be used. `search_appendix` searches through the Fred MD/QD appendices to find a specific search term.
-For example, Fred MD include the indicator DPCERA3M086SBEA.
-To find the meaning behind this indicator, we can run
+For example, Fred MD includes the indicator 'DPCERA3M086SBEA'.
+To find the meaning behind this indicator, run

 ```julia
 search_appendix(:MD, "DPCERA3M086SBEA")
 ```

-This returns a `DataFrame` search results matching our criteria.
-The indicator DPCERA3M086SBEA corresponds to "Real personal consumption expenditures".
+This returns a `DataFrame` of search results matching the search criteria.
+The indicator 'DPCERA3M086SBEA' corresponds to "Real personal consumption expenditures".

-Similarly, if we wanted to find an indicator in Fred QD corresponding to house prices, we can search for 'house' to see if any such indicator exists.
+Similarly, to find an indicator in Fred QD corresponding to house prices, search for 'house' to see if any such indicators exist.

 ```julia
 search_appendix(:QD, "house")
 ```

-Thus, Fred QD includes USSTHPI corresponding to "All-Transactions House Price Index for the United States (Index 1980 Q1=100)".
+The search results indicate that Fred QD includes USSTHPI corresponding to "All-Transactions House Price Index for the United States (Index 1980 Q1=100)".

 ## Where can I find more information?

-More information can be found at the offical website for [Fred MD and Fred QD](https://research.stlouisfed.org/econ/mccracken/fred-databases/).
+For additional details, visit the official [Fred MD/QD website.](https://research.stlouisfed.org/econ/mccracken/fred-databases/)